MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 Even though both assistant responses are factually correct, one of them is significantly better.
 Moreover, having the model produce the worse response could indicate serious issues in model capability. **Which one is the better response?**

-To solve this question, remember that LLMs work in a strictly sequential fashion, reading and producing only one token at a time, one after another.
+To solve this question, remember that LLMs work in a strictly sequential fashion, reading and producing one token at a time, autoregressively.

 <center>
 <img src="./img/nanogpt_autoregressive_generation.png" style="width: auto; height: 450px"/>
 </center>

-Intuitively, the sequential nature with which the LLM generates output should find consideration in the logical build-up of the it should provide.
+Intuitively, the sequential nature with which the LLM generates output should find consideration in the logical build-up of the response it should provide.
 Therefore, **not only should the response be a correct answer, but a chronological, step by step build-up to it should be present.** This distributes the required computation efforts, i.e. its complexity, across the tokens, making the individual token reasoning tasks easier for the model.

 > [!NOTE]
->Given that each next token is derived with a fixed budget of computation from the model, **spreading out complex tasks across the tokens allows the model to reason more effectively.** And therefore, we can say that **the second response is the better one, as it builds up to the answer** in a step-by-step fashion.
+>Given that each next sampled token is derived with a fixed budget of computation, **spreading out complex tasks across the tokens of the context window allows the model to reason more effectively.** And therefore, we can say that **the second response is the better one, as it logically builds up to the answer** in a step-by-step, more consistent fashion.

 <center>
 <div style="display: inline-block; width: auto; border: 1px solid gray;">